matthew-valenti/jompx-org/docs/setup.md

 Do not install NPM package globally. https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-typescript.html
 ```
-npm install -D aws-cdk // Do not install globally.
+npm install aws-cdk // Do not install globally.
 Install as dev dependency and use npx.
+*If already installed globally then uninstall (or cdk commands will always use the global version): npm uninstall -g aws-cdk
 mkdir apps/cdk
 cd apps/cdk
 npx aws-cdk --version